lvash/Online-Notebook/Online_notebook.md

 * Transposable elements are useful foci for genetic analyses of experimental lines because the mutations they cause are usually easier to find by molecular methods than are point mutations.

+### Tradeoffs and the specificity of adaptation

+**Pleiotropy**: the side-effect of a mutation that affects a primary trait or function on a secondary trait or function
+**Bottleneck**: a severe reduction in population size that causes the loss of genetic variation.
+The role of random drift is increased, whereas the power of selection is reduced
+**Auxotrophic**: a mutant that cannot synthesize a required nutrient, such as an amino acid

+If individuals encounter one environment -> tradeoffs promote evolution of specialists
+mix of environments -> generalist type that has highest average performance (even if suboptimal in any constant environment)

+Mechanisms that can produce tradeoffs:
+1. antagonistic pleiotropy - mutation that is beneficial in one environment is harmful in the other
+2. mutation accumulation - mutations accumulate by drift; genes not used in one environment but are useful in another
+3. independent adaptation of organisms to alternative environments

+AP example: E. coli evolved resistance to phage, but does not perform as well as ancestor in environment that does not have phage
+MA example: decay rate of unused catabolic functions much faster in mutator lines than in lines with functional DNA repair; rate of decay did not decelerate over time
+independent adaptation example: lines evolved at a certain temperature did not lose fitness relative to ancestor at nearby temps

+**I'm not quite understanding the difference between AP and MA**

 ------